Call us, we're at your service

 Start/Finish: Kathmandu

-The Kanchenjunga Circuit Trek is a challenging and rewarding 25 day journey through one of Nepal’s most remote and pristine trekking regions.
-This off-the-beaten-path adventure offers breathtaking views of Kanchenjunga (8,586m)—the world’s third-highest peak—and deep cultural immersion in the traditional communities of eastern Nepal.
+The Kanchenjunga Circuit Trek—often called the KBC trek—is a challenging and rewarding 22-day journey through one of Nepal’s most remote restricted trekking areas.
+This off-the-beaten-path adventure offers breathtaking views of Mount Kanchenjunga (8,586m) and provides deep cultural immersion into the Sherpa, Rai, and Limbu communities of eastern Nepal.
+Following a comprehensive KBC trek route, this circuit is the premier alternative for hikers seeking an authentic Himalayan experience away from crowded trails.

-With proper acclimatization, experienced guides, and physical preparedness, this trek is ideal for seasoned hikers seeking solitude, challenge, and raw natural beauty.
-It’s a rare opportunity to disconnect from modern life and reconnect with nature in one of Nepal’s last great trekking frontiers.
+With professional licensed guides and proper physical preparedness, this trek is ideal for seasoned hikers looking for a high-altitude challenge.
+Because it is a restricted area, you must obtain a Kanchenjunga Restricted Area Permit.
+This trek is a rare opportunity to disconnect from modern life and reconnect with nature in one of Nepal’s last great trekking frontiers.

 Highlights